 FOB Destination Shipping

 The FOB Destination shipping term applies also to the cost of shipping and the responsibility for the goods which means that the supplier is the responsible party for the goods and must undertake the delivery fee and the cost of any damages.

 There are mainly four variations of FOB destination shipping terms, which are mentioned as below:

 - Free on Board destination, freight prepaid and allowed: In this case, seller bears and pays the freight charges and is the owner of the goods while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

-- Free on Board destination, freight collect and allowed: In this case, buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
+- Free on Board destination, freight collects and allowed: In this case, the buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
 The seller still owns the goods while they are in transit.

 If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier as the seller possess the title to the goods during the period when the goods were damaged.

-In most cases without free on board destination agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
+In most cases without a free onboard destination agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
 Thus, the real impact of FOB destination shipping terms is the determination of who bears the risk during transit and pays for the freight expense.

 Here we are going to take some examples to illustrate FOB Destination in a better manner.

 Bloemen Alle is a Russian businessman engaged in the export of carpets.
 It received an order worth $5,000 from a Dubai based customer on 10 October 2013 and the supplier was asked to ship the carpets by 25 October 2012 under the FOB agreement.
 Bloemen Alle shipped the flowers on 21 October 2012.
 The shipment cost is $400.